Skip to main content

 • “Don't expect this to be a sandbox where you can bash ships together and create grand battles with your favorite ships - because the game is here to tell a very different story, where one of the main messages is to critique quasi-Mahanian grand fleet strategies of the early 20th century, and to show limitations even of the more modern air/sub/missile warfare that came to replace it.”

-• “X and provide more contextual tool tips in some areas like the ship builder, and some graphically interesting ways to relay major events like a capital ship getting hit or sinking, it'd better tell the story that you are creating with your choices, and be more accessible to a broader audience.”
+• “If the game could provide more contextual tooltips in some areas like the ship builder, and some graphically interesting ways to relay major events like a capital ship getting hit or sinking, it would better tell the story that you are creating with your choices and be more accessible to a broader audience.”

 • stability